-One of the main reasons that many marketers will be implementing some sort of dashboard in the next few years is to instantly have access to data.
+Many marketers will be implementing some sort of dashboard in the next few years.
+But, what is a marketing dashboard used for?
+Marketing dashboard KPIs allow you to instantly have access to and understand data.
 Being able to see your data the moment it’s generated is very powerful and allows marketers to update campaigns in real-time.
 Instant access to data and advertising numbers lets managers make better decisions and allows you to course-correct instantly.

 The most important feature of marketing dashboards is how they allow marketers to have all their data in one application.
 It is possible to have multiple data sources within one dashboard – whether it’s from social networks such as Facebook, Twitter or LinkedIn, digital advertising campaigns or internal budgets and campaigns.
 Dashboards can also pull in data from multiple CMS applications or Excel documents.